serverless/blog/posts/2017-01-30-serverless-v1.6.0.md

 - BREAKING - Remove on-the-fly arn generation for displayed functions
 - BREAKING - Remove defaults service property
 - BREAKING - Replace IamPolicyLambdaExecution with inline policies and added ManagedPolicyArns to fix VPC permissions
-- BREAKING - Patch DynamoDB and kinesis stream detection to allow use of GetAtt/Importvalue

 ### Contributors